chrisode/dockipass/README.md

 Install dependecies with [Poetry](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions) <br>
 `poetry install`

-If you decide to use `docker context` will you also need to have a default public ssh key setup in `~/.ssh/id_rsa.pub`.

 You can then run `./dockipass.py launch` and it will setup, create and launch the virtual machine for you.